Oleg-Savitski/TeachMeSkills_C32_HW_Lesson_32-33/README.md

-Task:

-Create a Java application that will interact with the database using JDBC.
-Your task is to implement a bank account management system that supports transactions.

-Requirements:

-1. Configuring the database ->
-Create an accounts table with the fields: id (PRIMARY KEY, BIGSERIAL) account_number (VARCHAR) balance (DECIMAL)
+Overview
+The Bank Account Management System is a Java application designed to manage bank accounts and transactions using JDBC for database interaction.
+This system allows users to create accounts, view balances, and transfer funds between accounts while ensuring data integrity through transaction management.

+Features
-2. Create an account ->
+Create an Account: Add a new account with an initial balance.
+View Balance: Retrieve the current balance of an account by its account number.
+Transfer Funds: Transfer funds between two accounts with transaction support to ensure data integrity.
+Logging: Log all transactions in a separate table for auditing purposes.

+Implementation Details
+1. Create an Account
-A method for adding a new account with an initial balance.
+Functionality: Users can create a new account by providing a unique account number and an initial balance.
+Validation: The account number must be unique; otherwise, an error will be raised.
-Balance View ->
+2. View Balance
-A method to get the current balance by account number.
+Functionality: Users can view the current balance of an account by entering the account number.
-Transfer of funds ->
+Output: The application retrieves and displays the balance associated with the provided account number.
+3. Transfer Funds
-A method for transferring funds from one account to another.
+Functionality: Users can transfer funds from one account to another.
-This method must be implemented as a transaction to ensure data integrity.
+Transaction Management: The transfer is executed within a transaction to ensure that:

-3. Implement the transfer of funds between two accounts as a transaction.
+Both accounts exist.
+The sender has sufficient funds for the transfer.
+Rollback Mechanism: If any validation fails, the transaction is rolled back to maintain data integrity.
+4. Exception Handling
-If the transfer cannot be completed (for example, there are insufficient funds), the transaction must be rolled back.
+Insufficient Funds: If the sender does not have enough funds, an exception is thrown, and the transaction is rolled back.

-4. Handle possible exceptions, such as insufficient funds for the transfer, and ensure that the transaction is rolled back in case of an error.

-5. Implement logging of operations in a separate transactions table, where information about each transfer will be stored ->

-transaction_id,
-from_account,
-to_account,
-amount,
-timestamp.
+Logging Errors: Any errors encountered during the transfer process are logged for auditing purposes.
+5. Logging Operations
+All transfer operations are logged in the transactions table, which includes:

+transaction_id: Unique identifier for the transaction.
+from_account: The account number from which funds are transferred.
+to_account: The account number to which funds are transferred.
+amount: The amount transferred.
+timestamp: The time when the transaction occurred.
+Usage Instructions
+Set Up the Database:

+Create the accounts and transactions tables in your PostgreSQL database using the provided SQL scripts.
+Configure Database Connection:

+Update the database connection settings in the application configuration file to match your database credentials.
+Run the Application:

+Start the application and interact with the menu to create accounts, view balances, and transfer funds.
+Conclusion
+The Bank Account Management System provides a comprehensive solution for managing bank accounts and transactions.
+With robust transaction management and detailed logging, this application ensures data integrity and offers a user-friendly experience for managing financial operations.

+Feel free to explore the code and customize it further to meet your specific requirements!